Code-Institute-Submissions/cammegh-site/README.md

 - To include phone number, sales email and support email
 - To include Cammegh address and directions to Cammegh from Junction 9 M20, with googlemaps iframe
 - *To include social media links?
 NOT RECOMMENDED as not updated in forever*

+#### Other Functionality
+- Reduce image file sizes, and have JavaScript load high-res images in background to reduce load times.